-The City of Fort Collins' revenue and expenditures are limited by Article X, Section 20 of the Colorado Constitution (TABOR).
+The City of Fort Collins' revenue and expenditures are limited by Colorado's Taxpayer's Bill of Rights in Article X, Section 20 of the Colorado Constitution (TABOR).
 While TABOR limits both revenue and expenditures, its primary application is in limiting revenue collections.
 Growth in revenue is limited to the increase in the Denver-Boulder-Greeley Consumer Price Index plus local growth (new construction and annexation).
 This percentage is added to the preceding year's revenue base, giving the dollar limit allowed for revenue collection in the ensuing year.
-Any revenue collected over the limit must be refunded to the citizens unless the voters approve the retention of the excess revenue.
+Any revenue collected over the limit must be refunded to the residents unless the voters approve the retention of the excess revenue.
 Federal grants or gifts to the City are not included in the revenue limit.
 City enterprises (electric, water, wastewater and stormwater utilities) are also exempt from the imposed limits.
 In 2003, the Golf Fund revenue sources was considered for enterprise status for purposes of TABOR.
-In order for an entity to become an enterprise, voters must approve a Charter amendment for that entity.